 Tendon injuries require immediate veterinary attention, even only for a diagnosis to prevent further injury!

-Tendonitis is inflammation of the tendon, not necessarily caused by a tear or rupture.
+Tendonitis is inflammation of the Horses tendon, not necessarily caused by a tear or rupture.
 On the other hand, either of those injuries will almost certainly cause inflammation and swelling.

 Available Horse Tendon Injury Treatments